Prologue: The Quest to Answer all Questions

 Leibniz’s dream echoes some of the most fundamental ideas in modern Computer Science.
 He imagined, for example, that prime numbers could play a major part in formalizing thought, an idea that is eerily prescient of Gödel’s numbering.
 But what I find most resonant with modern Computer Science is the equivalence between a formal language and a computational device, which ultimately becomes the central notion of computability theory, a topic we will explore in our first chapter.

-Unfortunately, most of Leibniz’s work in this regard remained unpublished until the beginning of the 20th century, when most of the developments in logic needed to fulfill his dream were well on their way, pioneered by logicians like Gottlob Frege, Georg Cantor, Bertrand Russell.
+Unfortunately, most of Leibniz’s work in this regard remained unpublished until the beginning of the 20th century, when most of the developments in logic needed to fulfill his dream were well on their way, pioneered by logicians like Boole, Frege, and Cantor.

 We will look at that part of the story next.